Certora/Documentation/docs/user-guide/timeouts/index.md

 *control flow splitting*.
 For a more detailed explanation of how control flow splitting works, see [this page](control-flow-splitting).

-We list a few option combinations that can help in different settings.
-There is a tradeoff of where time is spent: The Prover can either try to spend much time at a low splitting level in the hope that no further splitting will be needed, or it can split quickly in the hope that the subproblems will be much easier to solve.
+We list a few option combinations that can help in various settings.
+There is a tradeoff between spending time in different places: The Prover can either try to spend much time at a low splitting level in the hope that no further splitting will be needed, or it can split quickly in the hope that the subproblems will be much easier to solve.
 The first variant ("lazy splitting") is weak when the shallow splits are too hard, and time spent on them is wasted.
 The second variant ("eager splitting") is weak when we end up with too many subproblems; the number of splits is worst-case exponential in the splitting depth.

 When the relevant source code is very large, the shallow splits have a chance of being too large for the solvers, thus eager splitting might help.